Did you hear that Questrade’s Portfolio IQ has been relaunched as Questwealth Portfolios?

 If you have been living under a rock (aka, not tuning into regularly scheduled programming here at Y&T), you have probably not heard of robo advisors before.
 Well, robo advisors are definitely here to stay and are moving and shaking the financial world by merging finances and technology (hence the term “fintech”).
+You’ve likely seen some of the excellent TV spots for Portfolio IQ or Wealthsimple (see our Wealthsimple Review) that are finally telling the truth about investment fees in Canada.
 People want to access their money when they want, where they want, and on their own terms.
-More and more Canadians are waking up to low-growth realities and they don’t like to feel gouged with the high fees and lack of performance typically associated with traditional mutual funds.
-For more information on the overall industry and FAQ, check out our complete guide to robo advisors available in Canada.
+More and more Canadians are waking up to low-growth realities and they don’t like to feel gouged by the high fees and lack of performance typically associated with traditional mutual funds.
+For more information on the overall industry, who has the lowest investing fees, and some GREAT promotion codes from Canada’s other robo advisors, check out our Complete Guide to Canada’s Robo Advisors.
 Today’s post is honing in on one of the robo advisors available since 2014: Questrade’s Portfolio IQ.

 Who’s Behind Portfolio IQ